National Seclusion and Restraint Project

 In 2005, all Australian Governments agreed to act to reduce and where possible to eliminate the use of seclusion and restraint of people with mental health issues.
 Despite this, through our consultations, Seclusion and Restraint have consistently been raised as issues that people want something done about.
 They are raised by people with lived experience of mental health issues and their families, as well as service providers and policy makers.

 The Commission is leading a national project to look at best practice in reducing and eliminating the seclusion and restraint of people with mental health issues and to help identify good practice approaches.
+The Core Reference Group established to oversee this work is co-chaired by Mr Bradley Foxlewin and Prof Chris Ryan, and members have a range of expertise, including lived experience.

 The National Seclusion and Restraint Project extends beyond the health and hospital system and facilities (such as inpatient units and emergency departments) and includes the use of seclusion and restraint in community, custodial and ambulatory settings and by first responders.
 Hearing from people who have a lived experience is an important part of the research for the national project.